Will now be available independent of a D365 Customer Engagement license .

 But if you change the setting “Use Entity & Attribute Map” to “true”, the address fields on a new Contact form are automatically populated from the same fields on the Account form were you had started your journey.

 Here is a nice article by Thomas Dayman that gives a short overview of how to embed a Survey Questionnaire created with the new Microsoft Forms Pro into the Field Service Mobile app.
-The approach is to create an Offline HTML file where Thomas provides a sample code snippet for, and embed that via iFrame into a Form in Woodford.

 Compared to Resco’s new Inspections the Forms Pro integration doesn’t support offline scenarios.
 Resco Inspections comes with additional licence cost whereas for Forms Pro it is still not clear how the licencing will look like.